 G Adventures is an advocate of sustainable tourism and via it’s foundation : Planeterra, it leaves a positive impact in local communities.

 Now that I spent two weeks in India and I had a glimpse into what the country would I travel alone to India?
 It is a hard question to answer as both weeks have been part of an organized trip which means I had an agenda, several guides and comfy transportation.
 An easy way to travel India.
 I stayed in ok and the nicest hotels, ate in places the locals probably knew would not make us feel sick.
 This is probably not what a regular traveler would experience so it is hard for me to say if it would be ok to travel alone or not.
 What I can say is that I would definitely consider visiting India on my own if I would decide to stay just at one place as I would not need to organize long distances travel journey.
+It’s all Bee wrote an article about how to travel from Delhi to Agra by train if you would like to know how it is like to travel o your own.

 My both weeks in India have been part of an organized trip which means I had an agenda, several guides and comfy transportation.
 An easy way to travel India.
 I stayed in ok and the nicest hotels, ate in places the locals probably knew would not make us feel sick.
 This is probably not what a regular traveler would experience so it is hard for me to say if it would be ok to travel alone or not.